jetbrains-academy/sql-course/Lesson4/task7/task.md

 | Reva   | 3    | true           | MF149 | 3           | 2122-05-08    | 2               | 2    | Falcon 25 | 3          |
 | Disa   | 1    | true           | MF201 | 1           | 2122-05-12    | 1               | 1    | Falcon 22 | 5          |

-Notice that we join different connected facts from different tables into a single row, and we can read the result like this:
+Every row in the result joins different connected facts from different tables.
+We can read the contents of every row like this:
 "Falcon 22, which can carry up to 5 astronauts, started its flight to inhabited planet Disa on 2122-04-12"

 ## Filtering the results of joins